 What is Wireless M-Bus?

-Wireless M-Bus (WM-Bus) is a communication technology specially developed for the remote reading of meter data such as water, gas, electricity and heat meters.
+The Wireless M-Bus (WM-Bus) is a cost-effective communication technology that has been specially developed for the remote reading of meter data such as water, gas, electricity and heat meters.
 It is based on the European standard EN 13757-4 and offers secure and energy-saving wireless data transmission.
+IoT technology is the most widely used standard for wireless metering systems in Europe.

 Typical applications for wireless M-Bus